Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: -Median/Means clustering with outliers

-\section{$k$-Median/Means Clustering with Outliers}
+\section{$k$-Median/Means clustering with outliers}

 For $k$-means clustering with outliers, we apply the similar uniform sampling ideas as Algorithm~\ref{alg-kc1} and~\ref{alg-kc2}.
 However, the analyses are more complicated here.
 For ease of understanding, we present our high-level idea first.
-We then state the algorithms and the main theorems, and place the detailed proofs to Section~\ref{sec-proof-km} and ~\ref{sec-proof-km2}.
-Also, we provide the extensions for $k$-median clustering with outliers and their counterparts in arbitrary metric space in Section~\ref{sec-extension}.
+Also, we provide the extensions for $k$-median clustering with outliers and their counterparts in arbitrary metric space in appendix.